tw-cn-dai/Text-to-SQL-Vanna/README.md

     df_information_schema = vn.run_sql("SELECT * FROM INFORMATION_SCHEMA.COLUMNS")

-This will break up the information schema into bite-sized chunks that can be referenced by the LLM
+This will break up the information schema into bite-sized chunks that can be referenced by the LLM.

     plan = vn.get_training_plan_generic(df_information_schema)

 If you like the plan, then uncomment this and run it to train

     vn.train(plan=plan)